esp8266/Arduino/doc/reference.rst

       ``F("some words in flash")`` or ``PROGMEM`` strings.
 This class makes no copy, even with data in flash.
 For flash content, byte-by-byte transfers is a consequence when "memcpy_P" cannot be used.
-Other contents can be transfered at once when possible.
+Other contents can be transferred at once when possible.

       .. code:: cpp